 While some viewers might prefer more veiled horror plotlines like Psycho’s anxieties about homosexuality, the frat bros in the film (and the real world) don’t much bother to veil their monstrosity–and that’s Black Christmas’s point.
-Much like the not-so-metaphorical Get Out, Black Christmas taps into the horror that women worry about literally every time they leave their homes, as well as the horrifying lack of concern society shows for their protection.
-The girls are told over and over again over the course of the story that they should just hide or get off campus to safety instead of trying to challenge the fraternity directly, but the reason the girls don’t listen is that there is nowhere to run and nowhere to hide from patriarchy–not just in the movie, in real life too.
-The question is of whether we care about stories because they tap into our identity on an unconscious level, or if we want to see ourselves reflected in our stories.
-While the answer is obviously that both these kinds of stories are important, a world where women’s voices are as smothered as they are deserves to have stories like this, that scream the truth of what it means to be a victim of rape culture.
+Much like the just-barely-metaphorical Get Out, Black Christmas taps into the horror that women worry about literally every time they leave their homes, as well as the horrifying lack of concern society shows for their protection.
+The girls are told over and over again over the course of the story that they should just hide or get off campus to safety instead of trying to challenge the fraternity directly, but the reason the girls don’t listen is that there is nowhere to run and nowhere to hide from patriarchy–in the movie as well as real life.
+A world where women’s voices are as smothered as they are deserves to have stories like this, that scream the truth of what it means to be a victim of rape culture.
 If rapists can be as shamelessly obvious about their crimes as Trump et al., there is nothing to be gained by being quiet and clever.
-As Kris says in Black Christmas, we need to be fighters.

 © Giorgi Plys-Garzotto FF2 Media (12/28/19)